mkamarin/Hugo-2-Gopher-and-Gemini/README.md

 ~$ git submodule update --remote --merge
 ```

-## Usage
+## Short set of Steps

 1. You need to copy the `config-gg.toml` file to the main folder of your hugo site and edit it to adjust it to your situation.
 Now you have two distinct config files, namely one for your main theme (`config.toml`) and one for this theme (`config-gg.toml`).
+2.
 You may want some pages to be treated different when generating them for Gopher or Gemini.
 In those cases, you can add to the page front matter some of the flags described in `Hugo-2-Gopher-and-Gemini/archetypes/default.md`.

 2. If you plan to have content that is specific to Gopher and/or Gemini, you may want to use a naming convention for those posts.
 For example, you may name those posts `<name>-gg.md` and write them in a way that will look nice in Gopher and/or Gemini.
 In that case, you want to add the following line to your main `config.toml` file: